ipfs/ipfs-docs/docs/concepts/file-systems.md

 // }
 ````

-If you add, move, copy, or remove a file into a directory the hash of you directory will change with every file modified.
+If you add, move, copy, or remove a file into a directory, the hash of that directory will change with every file modified.

 #### Add a file to MFS